robjarrang/jarrang_sfmc_custom-blocks_2025/_base-template/README.md

 - **SFMC Content Builder Block SDK** - Official Salesforce documentation

 ### Reference Implementations
-Review existing modules in this repository for working examples:
+Review existing modules in this repository for working examples that you can rebrand for new clients:
 - `full-width-button/` - Simple button with color variants
 - `checklist/` - Dynamic list items with rich text
 - `stats/` - Multiple items with customizable spacing
 - `image-carousel/` - Complex interactive component

-## Version History

-- **v1.0** (October 2025) - Initial base template created from all existing Milwaukee modules